 To send a Video Snapshot to Pandoras Box, you need to

-1. have an image file added into Pandoras Box project with assigned File and Folder ID.
+1. Have an image file added into Pandoras Box project with assigned File and Folder ID.

-2. create a Video Input Display and enter the Video Input ID of your Video Source.
+2. Create a Video Input Display and enter the Video Input ID of your Video Source.

-3. set up the VideoSnapshot Properties, see below.
+3. Set up the VideoSnapshot Properties, see below.

 To create an VideoSnapshot widget choose "Widgets > Buttons > VideoSnapshot".
-The mouse cursor changes to a crosshair icon, indicating the create mode.
+The mouse cursor changes to a crosshairs icon, indicating the create mode.
 With a left-click anywhere on the empty main background window you add the selected widget to the current page.
 Left-click again if you like to add one more.
 To quit the create mode, you can switch to the run mode with [F8], where you can use all widgets.
 Most widgets however need to be set up first.

 To edit the VideoSnapshot parameters simply right-click on the VideoSnapshot Button and choose the menu entry "Item Properties", press [ALT+P] whilst the mouse is hovering above it or double-click on it when being in the edit / move mode ([F9]).
 The VideoSnapshot Property Dialog opens up.